YenLab/SEM/README.md

 It's recommended to use `Picard CollectInsertSizeMetrics` first to check the distribution of fragment size distribution to decide the number of clusters.
 When there is no prior knowledge on the number of nucleosome subtypes, `--numClusters` can also be set as `-1` to let SEM decide it by a Dirichlet Process Mixture Model (DPMM).

+You can use `--onlyGMM` option to let SEM only run the nucleosome subtype characterization, the distribution of each nucleosome subtype would be plotted in `intermediate-results` directory in the results folder.

 Users can also provide their own nucleosome subtype information instead of using SEM built-in functions by providing a file through `--providedBindingSubtypes`, file should be in the below format with tab delimited:

 ```